Chronic Pain and Inequality

 The role of racism, sexism, queerphobia, ageism, and poverty in health and chronic pain

 “Chronic pain is not political!”
-I was told this by a reader who was angry that I made a brief, better-than-nothing public declaration that “black lives matter here.”
-He’s boycotting PainScience.com.
-He’ll never buy another book, or visit my website ever again.
-He was outraged that I dared to write about something other than chronic pain.
-“Chronic pain has no politics,” he declared.
+I was told this by an angry reader.
+He’s boycotting PainScience.com; he’ll never buy another book, or visit my website ever again; he was outraged that I had dared to mention something in passing about the effect of racism on healthcare for pain patients.

 Why chronic pain is (extremely) political

 Anything you’ve ever heard about the effects of any form of prejudice on health/healthcare applies to chronic pain too.
-For instance, when the worst-case scenario is higher mortality — like black women dying in childbirth a lot more than white women3 — obviously there’s also going to be more chronic pain too.
+For instance, when the worst-case scenario is higher mortality — like black women dying in childbirth a lot more than white women4 — obviously there’s also going to be more chronic pain too.

-Or consider that injured women are more likely to be assaulted by a boyfriend or husband.4 In other words, women might partly have more chronic pain than men because they’ve been injured by men.
+Or consider that injured women are more likely to be assaulted by a boyfriend or husband.5 In other words, women might partly have more chronic pain than men because they’ve been injured by men.
 What a world.

 We know many troubling things, but we don’t know enough!
-Many clinical trials don’t even report who they are studying, and those that do show that they aren't studying nearly as many racial/ethnic minorities.5
+Many clinical trials don’t even report who they are studying, and those that do show that they aren't studying nearly as many racial/ethnic minorities.6

-Pain and prejudice specifically
+Pain and prejudice specifically and directly

 “Black people’s nerve endings are less sensitive than white people’s.”
 “Black people’s skin is thicker than white people’s.”
 “Black people’s blood coagulates more quickly than white people’s.”